-During 2012, the Company contributed \$124 million to its U.S. pension plans and \$389 million to non-U.S. pension plans, which includes discretionary contributions of \$100 million to each of the U.S. and the U.K. plans, compared with \$24 million for U.S. plans and \$320 million for non-U.S. plans in 2011.
+During 2013, the Company contributed \$26 million to its U.S. pension plans and \$620 million to non-U.S. pension plans, which included contributions of \$250 million to pre-fund all of the 2014 and a substantial portion of the 2015 deficit funding contributions for the U.K. plans and a discretionary contribution of \$70 million to the Canadian plans.
+In 2012, the Company contributed \$124 million to U.S. plans and \$389 million to non-U.S. plans, which included \$100 million of discretionary contributions to each of the U.S. and the U.K. plans.

-In the U.S., contributions to the tax-qualified defined benefit plans are based on ERISA guidelines and the company generally expects to maintain a funded status of 80% or more of the liability determined under the ERISA guidelines.
+In the U.S., contributions to the tax-qualified defined benefit plans are based on ERISA guidelines and the Company generally expects to maintain a funded status of 80% or more of the liability determined under the ERISA guidelines.
 The pension stabilization provisions included in the "Moving Ahead for Progress in the 21st Century Act", enacted on July 6, 2012, changed the methodology for determining the discount rate used for calculating plan liabilities under ERISA, which determines, in part, the funding requirements.
-After considering the impact of the pension funding stabilization provisions discussed above, the Company does not expect any contributions will be required to its U.S. tax-qualified plan through the end of 2014.
-The Company expects to fund approximately \$25 million to its non-qualified U.S. pension plans in 2013.
+After considering the impact of the pension funding stabilization provisions discussed above, the Company expects less than \$1 million of contributions will be required for its U.S. tax-qualified plan through the end of 2014.
+The Company also expects to fund approximately \$24 million to its non-qualified U.S. pension plans in 2014.

 The Company has a large number of non-U.S. defined benefit pension plans, the largest of which are in the U.K., which comprise approximately 82% of non-U.S. plan assets.
-Contribution rates for non-U.S. plans are generally based on local funding practices and statutory requirements, which may differ significantly from measurements under U.S. GAAP.
+Contribution rates for non-US plans are generally based on local funding practices and statutory requirements, which may differ significantly from measurements under U.S. GAAP.
 In the U.K., contributions to defined benefit pension plans are determined through a negotiation process between the Company and the plans' Trustee that typically occurs every three years in conjunction with the actuarial valuation of the plans.
 This process is governed by U.K. pension regulations.
 The assumptions that result from the funding negotiations are different from those used for U.S. GAAP and currently result in a lower funded status than under U.S. GAAP.
-The current funding plan was based on assumptions (including interest rates, inflation, salary increases and mortality) that reflected market conditions as of year-end 2009, was agreed to in early 2011 and forms the basis for the Company's aggregate contributions to the U.K. plans for 2011 through 2013.
-In 2012, the Company made required contributions of \$289 million to its non-U.S. defined benefit pension plans, including amounts called for under the U.K. funding plan.
-Additionally, the Company made a \$100 million discretionary contribution to the U.K. plans.
+The current funding plan was based on assumptions (including interest rates, inflation, salary increases and mortality) that reflected market conditions as of year-end 2009, was agreed to in early 2011 and formed the basis for the Company's aggregate contributions to the U.K. plans for 2011 through 2013.
+In 2013, the Company made required contributions of \$300 million to its non-U.S. defined benefit pension plans, including amounts called for under the U.K. funding plan.
+Additionally, the Company made a \$250 million contribution to pre-fund certain deficit funding contributions for the U.K. plans, described above, and a \$70 million discretionary contribution to its Canadian plans.
 The valuation of the U.K. pension plan at December 31, 2012 that results from the negotiation process described above will determine funding that is expected to become applicable in 2014.
 Contributions to the U.K. plans typically comprised of a portion related to the current service cost, that is, the benefits earned by employees in the current year, plus an amount intended to reduce, over time, any deficit determined through the Company's negotiations with the Trustee.
-The Company anticipates contributing approximately \$250 million in March 2013 to pre-fund all or a substantial portion of any deficit funding contributions that may be required from 2014 through 2016 as a result of the negotiations with the Trustee.
-In the aggregate, the Company expects to fund \$623 million to its non-U.S. plans in 2013, comprising \$171 million to plans outside of the U.K. (including a \$70 million discretionary contribution to a Canadian plan in January 2013) and \$452 million to the U.K. plans.
+In the aggregate, the Company expects to fund approximately \$160 million to its non-U.S. defined benefit plans in 2014, comprising approximately \$90 million to plans outside of the U.K. and \$70 million to the U.K. plans.